 The commissioning engineer will leave a service record book inside the front of the UPS which will be used to log the UPS future service history.
 To ensure optimum UPS operation we recommend that the system's operating parameters are checked and logged every six months, and recalibrated where necessary.

-Preventative maintenance inspections form an integral part of all Extended Warranty Agreements (maintenance contracts) offered by Kohler Uninterruptible Power For further details on Extended Warranty Agreements (see paragraph 2.9 on page 19).
+Preventative maintenance inspections form an integral part of all Extended Warranty Agreements (maintenance contracts) offered by Kohler Uninterruptible Power For further details on Extended Warranty Agreements see page 19.

 A preventative maintenance inspection of the following: